madeline-stevens/weather-app-react/README.md

 - [ ] Once my server.js is functional, I need to get my .env file out of the client side.
 - [ ] Convert the date to a day of the week with .getDay().
 - [ ] Restrict to US only.
+- [ ] Convert temps from decimal to whole number.

 # Tech Stack